-The Coronavirus pandemic has resulted in an increase in healthcare organizations leveraging video conferencing apps.
-In the past month, Zoom has become one of the most popular choices for teleconferencing, registering a 535% increase in traffic.
-Previously Zoom has maintained that they provide a HIPAA compliant telehealth software: Zoom for Telehealth.
-This service claims to incorporate access and authentication controls, HIPAA compliant messaging is secured with end-to-end encryption and Zoom has signed a HIPAA Business Associate Agreement (BAA).
+Over the past year, there has been a significant increase in the number of healthcare organizations leveraging video conferencing apps.
+Between March and April 2020, Zoom® became one of the most popular choices for teleconferencing, registering a 535% increase in traffic[²].
+Previously Zoom® has maintained that they provide a HIPAA compliant telehealth software: Zoom® for Telehealth.
+This service claims to incorporate access, and authentication controls, secured with end-to-end encryption, and Zoom® has signed a HIPAA Business Associate Agreement (BAA).